This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 The year was 2118 when World War III began and ended.
 In a depressed future, the whole of Earth became engulfed in a conflict to determine who would prevail at the expense of others.
 The war was the result of many factors, overpopulation, scarcity of natural resources, cultural strife, religious strife, ethnic strife and a global economic crisis.
 It soon became obvious to all that the militarily dominant nation would endure the hard times to come far better than the others.
 Acquiring this advantage and preventing others from doing so became equally compelling motivations for armed conflict.

 There were no borders or natural boundaries to restrict the arena of this conflict.
 High-tech, fast moving, airmobile, armies raced around the globe in a titanic struggle to destroy each other.
-The ultimate goal was world domination.
+The ultimate-goal was world domination.
 To this effort, the industrialized nations expended the whole of their cutting-edge machinery of war in little more than ten weeks.
 They targeted and destroyed each other’s weapons systems, bases, and armies with a vengeance.
 The fear of retaliatory strikes enabled the major cities of the world to escape much of the effects of these engagements.
-The cities also had a low military significance.
-This was predicated on the sudden and sustained disruption in global communications and transportation.
+The cities also had a low military significance and extensive cutting edge air defense systems.
+Destroying a heavily armed city could only be done through a concentrated barrage from space.
+For the whole of the war there was no will to carry out such an attack.
+This was mostly predicated on the sudden and sustained disruption in global communications and transportation.
 The loss of these capabilities made it virtually impossible for the industrialized sectors of the world to produce replacement weapons systems during the conflict.
 The war’s onslaught of destruction upon all quarters of the globe brought industry to a standstill.
 The weapons in hand comprised the entirety of the utensils of war that all nations possessed.
-The civilian sectors of the world were reduced to spectators to a contest between combatting war machines.
+The civilian sectors of the world were reduced to spectators underfoot of a contest between combatting war machines.

 By this time in Earth’s history, every major city about the globe maintained a fusion power plant.
 Up until the start of the war nearly all smaller communities were tethered to one of these power plants.
 The war’s destruction of these connecting power lines turned the large cities into energy oases.
 The bulk of earth’s human inhabitants soon recognized the large population centers as locations best equipped to endure the strain that the war had put on daily life.
 Shortly after the start of the war, the mass migration of peoples into the world’s large cities began.
 Out of the necessity to meet the demand of this burgeoning growth, skyscrapers were almost universally retrofitted into vertical farms.
 But this had a minimal effect at abating the crippling hunger that the world populace had begun to experience.